Chaphasilor/jellyfin-rewind/readme.md

 **Please, please, please download your Rewind report at the end!**

 Jellyfin's statistics aren't very exhaustive, and any additional data could help offer you more insights during next year's Rewind!
-Especially if you don't have the *Playback Reporting* plugin installed, this year's Rewind report might come in very handy, so keep it save!
+Especially if you don't have the *Playback Reporting* plugin installed, this year's Rewind report might come in very handy, so keep it safe!

 If something doesn't work and you can't download the data, I'll be happy to help you resolve the issue.